Control car: Sri Lanka

 Control cars are available on most Diesel multiple units operated by Sri Lanka Railways.

 Israel

-Control cars are available on most Diesel multiple units operated by Israel Railways.
+Control cars exist on all push-pull trains operated by Israel Railways, as well as their Siemens Desiro electric multiple unit sets.

 India

 Control cabs are generally found on DEMU's, EMU's and MEMU's in India.

+Japan

+The Sagano Scenic Railway uses control cars with the control car on the Kameoka end of the train.